paidiver/paidiverpy/docs/api/paidiverpy/utils/formating_html/index.rst

    :param html: If True, the output will be in HTML format.
 Defaults to False.
    :type html: bool

-   :returns: The HTML representation of the object
+   :returns: The HTML representation of the object.
-   :rtype: str
+   :rtype: str | HTML